zhe-thoughts/zhe-thoughts.github.io/_posts/2018-08-27-Large-Requests-are-Very-Harmful.md

 ---

 # Impact of Large Requests in Shared Services
+## Tl;DR
-Tl;DR: When an abnormally large request (takes *S* seconds to process) is issued to a shared service with frequency of *F*, its impact on the service overall performance grows in *square* relationship with *S* and also linearly with *F*.
+When an abnormally large request (takes *L* seconds to process) is issued to a shared service with frequency of *F*, its impact on the service overall performance grows in *square* relationship with *L* and also linearly with *F*.
 So, break up large requests as much as you can!

 ## Problem Statement
 Hadoop uses a single metadata server (`NameNode`) to keep track of all files and blocks in a cluster.
 The `NameNode` in a large Hadoop clusters is usually very heavily loaded — handling 10s of thousands of RPC requests per second.
 It is therefore (arguably) the most likely source of cluster performance issues.

 From multiple severe cluster performance degradations, we have identified the root cause to /very infrequent, but very expensive/ requests to the `NameNode`.
-Last year,  we optimized HDFS `Balancer` ’s  `GetBlocks` call to `NameNode` from 40 ms to a few ms (see [HDFS-11634 Optimize BlockIterator when iterating starts in the middle.](https://issues.apache.org/jira/browse/HDFS-11634)  for details).
+Last year, my colleague Konstantin optimized HDFS `Balancer` ’s  `GetBlocks` call to `NameNode` from 40 ms to a few ms (see [HDFS-11634 Optimize BlockIterator when iterating starts in the middle.](https://issues.apache.org/jira/browse/HDFS-11634)  for details).
 Although `GetBlocks` is only called a couple of times a second, this optimization very dramatically improved the average time `NameNode` can serve an RPC.

 I have since been puzzled by this seemingly unproportional impact of infrequent-but-large requests.
 Think about it, if you make a 40 ms call twice a second, you would be “occupying” *8%* of the “total service capacity”, right?